Coal gasification: IGCC (Integrated Gasification Combined Cycle) based projects in the United States with CO2 capture and use/storage

-Sulfur is used in the manufacture of sulfuric acid and ammonia is used in the manufacture of fertilizers.

 Commercialization

 According to the Gasification and Syngas Technologies Council, a trade association, there are globally 272 operating gasification plants with 686 gasifiers and 74 plants with 238 gasifiers under construction.
 Most of them use coal as feedstock.

 As of 2017 large scale expansion of the coal gasification industry was occurring only in China where local governments and energy companies promote the industry to provide jobs and a market for coal.
 For the most part, the plants are located in remote, coal-rich areas.

 The central government is aware of the conflicts with environmental goals: in addition to producing a great deal of carbon dioxide, the plants use a great deal of water in areas where water is scarce.

+A pilot project for low grade coal (lignite) was undertaken at Thar Coal Mines (Pakistan) using their waste coal seams which were below the specification limits of the mine-mouth power plant (off-spec coal).
+Pilot plant was based on updraft gasification technology and utilized different blends of municipal solid waste with lignite off-spec coal to improve gasification efficiency and hydrogen production.

 Environmental impact

 Environmental impact of manufactured coal gas industry

 From its original development until the wide-scale adoption of natural gas, more than 50,000 manufactured gas plants were in existence in the United States alone.
 The process of manufacturing gas usually produced a number of by-products that contaminated the soil and groundwater in and around the manufacturing plant, so many former town gas plants are a serious environmental concern, and cleanup and remediation costs are often high.
 Manufactured gas plants (MGPs) were typically sited near or adjacent to waterways that were used to transport in coal and for the discharge of wastewater contaminated with tar, ammonia and/or drip oils, as well as outright waste tars and tar-water emulsions.

 In the earliest days of MGP operations, coal tar was considered a waste and often disposed into the environment in and around the plant locations.
 While uses for coal tar developed by the late-19th century, the market for tar varied and plants that could not sell tar at a given time could store tar for future use, attempt to burn it as boiler fuel, or dump the tar as waste.
 Commonly, waste tars were disposed of in old gas holders, adits or even mine shafts (if present).
 Over time, the waste tars degrade with phenols, benzene (and other mono-aromatics—BTEX) and polycyclic aromatic hydrocarbons released as pollutant plumes that can escape into the surrounding environment.
 Other wastes included "blue billy", which is a ferroferricyanide compound—the blue colour is from Prussian blue, which was commercially used as a dye.
 Blue billy is typically a granular material and was sometimes sold locally with the strap line "guaranteed weed free drives".
-The presence of blue billy can give gasplants waste a characteristic musty/bitter almonds or marzipan smell which is associated with cyanide gas.
+The presence of blue billy can give gas plant waste a characteristic musty/bitter almonds or marzipan smell which is associated with cyanide gas.